Skip to content

 • Corneal thickness and the patient's clinical history

-Dr. Ahmed Shaarawy was the first surgeon to introduce S-stamp DMEK in Egypt and brings sub-specialty precision to selecting the right transplant for each individual case.
+Dr. Ahmed Shaarawy was the first surgeon to introduce S-stamp DMEK in Egypt, and he brings that sub-specialty precision to matching each patient with the right type of transplant.

 Frequently Asked Questions